11 min read

 How Headless eCommerce works

 In the context of this approach, a conditional online store can be split into two main components: its outer shell, encompassing the UX design, and its various service modules—what users interact with.
 The latter part consists of the “internals”: the databases and server components responsible for the functioning of these user interfaces or “heads”.
 Both components interact via an API—an application programming interface facilitating data exchange and serving as a conduit between the front end and backend.
+The commerce layer in headless eCommerce platforms facilitates seamless integration of various services and technologies, enhancing the overall functionality of the system.

 This decoupled approach to software interaction proves advantageous as it enables developers to modify extensive business logic or internal configurations without impacting user interfaces.
 Furthermore, it permits altering the appearance of an online store without disrupting internal systems, thereby upholding the integrity of the entire eCommerce project.
+Effective inventory management is another critical aspect, as headless commerce solutions allow businesses to manage stock across multiple locations seamlessly.

 Headless eCommerce vs “Monolithic” Architecture